icon-project/icon-sdk-python/README.md

 ### Creating an IconService instance and Setting a provider

-After that, you need to create an iconsdk instance and set a provider.
+After that, you need to create an IconService instance and set a provider.

 - The **IconService** class contains the following API methods.
 It comes with the HttpProvider, the built-in provider, which is for connecting to HTTP and HTTPS based JSON-RPC servers.

-- The **provider** is how iconsdk connects to Loopchain.
+- The **provider** is how IconService connects to Loopchain.

 - The **HTTPProvider** takes the full URI where the server can be found.
 For local development this would be something like http://localhost:9000.